Leone25/zanichelli-downloader/README.md

 ## Requirements

 - [Node](https://nodejs.org/it/) >= 14.0
-- Windows 10 or higher (The script hasn't been tested on other platforms, but it may work.)
+- Windows 10 or higher (The script hasn't been tested on other platforms, but it may work, you will likely have issues on mac os)
 - A modern browser (Chrome, Edge, Firefox ...)

 ## Installation